chrispalmeri/access-control/docs/Hardware Specs.md

   * BZR needs to sink ~ 4.8V 3.6mA
   * LED needs to sink ~ 3.5V 0.4mA
   * Three data resistors achieve pullup plus voltage divide (and current limiting?)
+  * I think you have one reader that is 26 bit and the other is 34 bit

 ## Lock